Rules and Regulations

 The Deputy Returning Officer will endeavour to reply to complaints within 24 hours of receipt.

-The Deputy Returning Officer shall investigate complaints and make adjudication according to the nature of the complaint;
+The Deputy Returning Officer shall investigate complaints and make adjudication according to the nature of the complaint.

 In the event that a Candidate (who is the subject of a complaint) wishes to appeal a decision of the Deputy Returning Officer they must do so within 24 hours of the ruling.
-They should do this in writing via email and address this to the Returning Officer whose ruling will be final.
+They should do this in writing via email to the Deputy Returning Officer, and address the email to the Returning Officer.
+The independent Returning Officer's ruling will be final.

 Once the count has commenced, no further complaints about the conduct of any candidate or the administration of the Elections will be considered.
-The count will commence 10am, Friday 2nd June if all complaints received by the complaints deadline have been resolved.

 Interpretations